cullophid/barely-functional/README.md

 # Barely Functional
 *A Tiny functional programming library*

-barely-functional is a tiny (2.1Kb without minification) library for doing functional programming.
+barely-functional is a tiny (2.2Kb without minification) library for doing functional programming.
 It includes `curry` and `compose`, and wraps several native es5 methods including `.map()` `.reduce()` and `.filter()` and several es6 methods such as `.every()` and `.find()` with an iteratee first, autocurried API.
-The library also contains several non native functions inspired by (READ: stolen from) [ramdajs](http://ramdajs.com/).
+The library also contains several non-native functions inspired by (READ: stolen from) [ramdajs](http://ramdajs.com/).

 ## Installing